Detroit Panthers (PBL)

-The Detroit Panthers are an American minor-league basketball team in the Premier Basketball League.
+The Detroit Panthers are an American minor-league basketball team in the Maximum Basketball League.
 Formerly a member of the American Basketball Association, the team was previously known as the Detroit Dogs and the Detroit Wheels.
 The Panthers were one of the charter franchises of the ABA and won the league's first championship as the Detroit Dogs.

 History

 2000–2002: Detroit Dogs

 Initially founded in 2000 as one of the new ABA's charter franchises, the Detroit Dogs quickly became one of the league's better teams.
 Their first coach was Detroit's own George Gervin, a star with the original ABA in the 1970s.
 The Dogs finished with a 24–20 record and the best record in the Eastern Division, facing the Tampa Bay ThunderDawgs in the first round of the playoffs.
 After trailing for most of the game, Detroit rallied and won 117–112, moving to the second round.
 In the semifinals, Detroit handled the Indiana Legends 119–105, and advanced to the new ABA's first championship game against the heavily favored Chicago Skyliners, owners of a 31–12 record.
 Detroit would get off to a fast start and easily defeat the Skyliners, 107–91.
 Gee Gervin (George's son), who led the team during the regular season, won the first-ever ABA Championship Game MVP Award.

 During their second season, 2001–02, the Detroit Dogs struggled as a team, losing five games in a row at one point.
 A late-season rally gave the Dogs an 11–17 record, good enough for fourth place and a playoff spot.
 The Phoenix Eclipse promptly eliminated Detroit, 112–97.